By Trae Jacobs,

-Your Ecobee smart thermostat is responsible for communicating with your HVAC system, but sometimes there can be issues with that communication, such as the fan not turning on when it’s supposed to.
+Your Ecobee smart thermostat works with your HVAC system to keep your home comfortable.
+But sometimes, there can be issues with communication between them, resulting in the fan not turning on when it’s supposed to.

 Ecobee Fan Won’t Turn On: Troubleshooting Steps

-There are three things you can try to fix the issue of Ecobee not turning on your HVAC fan.
+You can take three approaches to fix the issue of an Ecobee not turning on your HVAC fan.
 They are:

 - Power-cycle your Ecobee thermostat.